SRAC provides research and evidentiary support to test case litigation promoting economic and social rights in Canada and elsewhere.

 Litigation Support

 Historic Challenge to Homelessness in Canada: Tanudjaja et al v.
-Ontario and Canada
+Canada

 Access to Justice for Immigrants living in Poverty